TEXT-S&P summary: Telecom Italia SpA

 S&P base-case operating scenario

+We consider that the depressed economic environment in Italy will continue to put pressure on Telecom Italia's domestic performance in the next few quarters.
+In our view, this will be exacerbated by fierce competitive and regulatory pressures on mobile services and on fixed-line broadband revenues.
+Our base-case scenario anticipates a mid-single-digit decline in domestic revenues in 2012, equivalent to the company's guidance, and a continued downward trend in 2013.
+We forecast a similar mid-single-digit decrease in domestic EBITDA.

+We anticipate that Telecom Italia's solid fixed-line position will continue to derive support from the absence of alternative cable infrastructure in Italy, and the group's investments in very high speed digital subscriber line and fiber deployments.
+The latter should help the group to maintain a price premium over competitors who sell asymmetric digital subscriber lines.
+In wireless, we foresee continuing pressure on service revenues from the weak economy and competition from other operators, although this pressure could ease as the group's 2010 re-pricing measures run their course.
+That said, we have seen new evidence of renewed pricing pressure in the Italian telecoms market recently, which, if protracted, could lead us to revise downward our base-case forecasts in the coming months.

-We think the depressed economic environment in Italy will continue to put pressure on TI's domestic performance in the next few quarters, through ongoing competitive and regulatory pressures on mobile service and on fixed broadband revenues.
-Our base-case scenario anticipates a mid-single-digit domestic revenue decline in 2012 and a continued downtrend in 2013.
-We expect a similar mid-single-digit decrease in domestic EBITDA.
-We think positive revenue growth will likely continue in Brazil, benefiting from continuing fixed to mobile substitution in both voice and data traffic, which should somewhat cushion the decline in the domestic market.
-That said, we foresee some further potential margin erosion in Brazil from product mix effects.
-In addition, the increased contribution from foreign markets could further dilute TI's overall margin, as its Latin American operations generally carry lower profitability than the Italian operations.
-Overall, we think group EBITDA excluding Argentina could recede by low single digits this year.
+We believe that positive revenue growth will likely continue in Brazil, benefiting from continuing fixed-line to mobile substitution in both voice and data traffic.
+This should somewhat cushion the decline in Telecom Italia's domestic market.
+That said, we foresee some further potential margin erosion in Brazil from product mix effects and regulation.
+In addition, the increased contribution from international markets could further dilute Telecom Italia's overall margin, as its Latin American operations are generally less profitable than its Italian operations.
+Overall, we anticipate that Telecom Italia's EBITDA (excluding Telecom Argentina S.A. ) could fall by low single digits this year, although we think that its overall EBITDA margin would remain among the highest of its rated peers, at more than 40%.

 S&P base-case cash flow and capital-structure scenario